-

 Blashford Lakes

-Birdwatching reserve with 8km of rolled gravel paths, accessible gates and hides.
+Birdwatching reserve with around 8km of rolled gravel paths, accessible gates and hides.
 Tramper scooters are available by arrangement.

 Milford on Sea

-Accessible New Forest Walks
+Accessible New Forest walks

 Many forest inclosures have gravel tracks suitable for wheelchairs and mobility scooters.
 Maps and route ideas are provided in your holiday cottage welcome pack.